Miriam E. Nelson: Career

 In 2008 she served as the vice-chair of the Physical Activity Guidelines Advisory Committee for the US Department of Health and Human Services.
 The report was used to develop the inaugural Physical Activity Guidelines for Americans released in October 2008.
 Nelson also served on the 2010 and 2015 Dietary Guidelines for Americans Committee for the US Department of Agriculture and US Department of Health and Human Services.
 Within the 2015 DGAC, Nelson spearheaded the influential work on dietary guidance and sustainability.
 From 2011 to 2014, she served as a member of the Science Board of the President's Council on Fitness, Sports, and Nutrition, chairing in 2013.

 In 2018, Nelson was appointed as the seventh president of Hampshire College, succeeding Jonathan Lash.
 On January 15, 2019, Nelson and the Board of Trustees announced that due to financial instability the college was planning to seek a strategic partner to ensure long-term sustainability.
-In the wake of disagreement over the course of action, Nelson, along with the chair and vice chair of the board of trustees and six other board members, stepped down from their respective positions in April 2019.
+In the wake of disagreement over the course of action, Nelson, along with the chair and vice chair of the board of trustees, and several other trustees, stepped down from their respective positions in April 2019.

-Nelson joined the board of directors for Newman's Own, Inc., in 2015 (resigning in December 2019).
+Nelson joined the board of directors for Newman's Own, Inc., in 2015, stepping down in 2019 to assume a leadership role at Newmans Own Foundation.
 Nelson then served as acting president of Newman's Own Foundation from January to December 2020 and was named CEO and president of the Foundation in January 2021.

 Strong Women book series

 Nelson is the author of the ten books in the Strong Women series, including five New York Times bestsellers.
 The titles include: Strong Women Stay Young; Strong Women Stay Slim; Strong Women, Strong Bones; Strong Women Eat Well; Strong Women and Men Beat Arthritis; The Strong Women’s Journal; Strong Women, Strong Hearts; Strong Women, Strong Backs; and The Strong Women’s Guide to Total Health.
 Strong Women, Strong Bones received the "Books for a Better Life Award" for best wellness book of 2000 from the Multiple Sclerosis Society.
 Nelson’s tenth book, The Social Network Diet: Change Yourself, Change the World, was published in 2011.
 Nelson’s co-authors on the books include Dr. Ronenn Roubenoff, Dr. Kristin Baker, Dr. Alice H. Lichtenstein, Larry Lindner, Sarah Wernick, Judy Knipe, and Jennifer Ackerman.

-Following the success of the book series, Nelson co-founded the StrongWomen program to empower people to live healthier lives.
+Following the success of the book series, Nelson and Rebecca Seguin, Ph.D., co-founded the StrongWomen program to empower people to live healthier lives.

 Nelson appeared in her own PBS special entitled Strong Women Live Well and served as the chief scientific adviser for PBS’s NOVA Marathon Challenge documentary.